 Rebecca Shahab at CBS News:

-"The number appears to stem from a report released last September from the Office of the Director of National Intelligence, but the report clearly indicates that 122 of the 693 detainees, or about 18 percent, released under both George W. Bush and Obama administrations reengaged.Shahab's use of Trump's word "released" is potentially problematic, as many of those who are "released" are, in fact, transferred to the control of foreign governments, not, as that word implies, simply set free.
+"The number appears to stem from a report released last September from the Office of the Director of National Intelligence, but the report clearly indicates that 122 of the 693 detainees, or about 18 percent, released under both George W. Bush and Obama administrations reengaged.Shahab's use of Trump's word "released" is potentially problematic, as those who are "released" are, in fact, transferred to the control of foreign governments, not, as that word implies, simply set free.

 "A bulk of those detainees that returned to the battlefield, however, were released under the Bush administration, before the U.S. set up an interagency screening and hearing process for each prisoner.
 The report says that of the 532 detainees released from the detention facility under Bush, 113 returned to the battlefield, or about 21 percent.